docker-hy/docker-hy.github.io/data/part-1/section-5.md

 In this exercise, we won't create a new Dockerfile.

-The image `devopsdockeruh/simple-web-service` will start a web service in port `8080` when given the command "server".
-From 1.7 you should have an image ready for this.
-Use -p flag to access the contents with your browser.
+The image `devopsdockeruh/simple-web-service` will start a web service in port `8080` when given the argument "server".
+In [Exercise 1.8](/part-1/3-in-depth-dive-to-images#non-tmc-exercise-exercise-18-two-line-dockerfile) you already did a image that can be used to run the web service without any argument.

+Use now the -p flag to access the contents with your browser.
 The output to your browser should be something like:
 `{ message: "You connected to the following path: ...`

 Submit your used commands for this exercise.